The NAD Youth Leadership Camp began auspiciously: it was an idea created through a conversation between friends.

 Several traditions were established during the first-ever session.
 The first tradition was the highly popular “’around the clock’ bull sessions with invited adults from various occupational fields.”
 These adults included notable figures like Robert Panara, Jack Gannon, and Dr. David Peikoff.
 Also, the daily publication, “The Daily Drum,” was ‘born’ at YLC and has since become a popular, cherished part of the camp program.
 Campers also went on field trips to nearby locations and held their own governing body for the camp known as the Camp Council.

-Shortly after the first YLC camp session ended, Turk announced the purchase of the 32-acre Swan Lake Lodge in Pengilly, Minnesota, as a permanent home for the YLC.
+Shortly after the first YLC camp session ended, Turk and Don Padden announced the purchase of the 32-acre Swan Lake Lodge in Pengilly, Minnesota, as a permanent home for the YLC.
 Beginning in July 1970 and continuing throughout the YLC tenure in Minnesota, two sessions of the YLC were held each summer at the Swan Lake Lodge.

 The YLC program included training in leadership skills, language arts, social studies, health education, first aid, and programs in deaf history, group dynamics, drama, recreation and arts and crafts.
 During the YLC tenure at Swan Lake Lodge, the camp became known as the NAD YLC and the application qualifications were revised as campers were no longer required to be Junior NAD members or students at deaf schools.